Zurcher v. Stanford Daily: Implications

 While litigation in this area is significantly impacted by the passage of the Privacy Protection Act of 1980, Zurcher v.
-Stanford Daily is still cited in court opinions following the passage of the Act.
+Stanford Daily has still been cited in court opinions since the passage of the act.
 For example, in Wyoming v.
 Houghton, the Supreme Court cited Zurcher v.
-Stanford Daily to set out the elements for a reasonable search.
+Stanford Daily to define the elements for a reasonable search.
 In 2017, the Sixth Circuit cited Zurcher v.
 Stanford Daily in United States v.
-Talley, repeating that the “critical element in a reasonable search is ... that there is reasonable cause to believe that the specific ‘things' to be searched for and seized are located on the property to which entry is sought.”
+Talley, repeating that the "critical element in a reasonable search is ... that there is reasonable cause to believe that the specific 'things' to be searched for and seized are located on the property to which entry is sought."